cvoter/website-research-group/content/authors/g.-aaron-alexander/_index.md

 - BS in Physics, University of Nevada, Reno, 2017

 # Bio
-I am a Ph.D. student at the University of Wisconsin-Madison Water Resources Engineering Department.
-I am a member of the [Hydroclimate Extremes Research Group](https://her.cee.wisc.edu/) and [Hydroecology Lab](https://hydroecology.cee.wisc.edu/) and advised by Dr. Daniel B. Wright, Dr. Steve Lohiede II, and Dr. Carolyn B. Voter.
+I am a Ph.D. candidate at the University of Wisconsin-Madison Water Resources Engineering Department.
+I am a member of the [Hydroclimate Extremes Research Group](https://her.cee.wisc.edu/) and [Hydroecology Lab](https://hydroecology.cee.wisc.edu/) at the University of Wisconsin-Madison, and a member of the [Voter Group](https://carolynbvoter.com/) at the University of Delaware.
+My advisors are Dr. Daniel B. Wright, Dr. Steve Lohiede II, and Dr. Carolyn B. Voter.

-My work is motivated by the links between the atmosphere, water, and society where extremes are intensifying, urbanization is expanding, and the climate continues to change.

-I utilize observational data, physically based models, and statistical techniques to 1) investigate emerging hydrologic based adaptions, 2) quantify processes effect on day-to-day meteorology and climate extremes, and ultimately 3) identify key actions that can improve environmental sustainability.

-# Interests
-## Research
-- research things

-## For Fun
-- Hiking
-- Snowboarding
-- Baking new confections to share with friends
+I am an atmospheric modeler, computational hydrologist, statistical hydrometeorologist, boundary layer meteorologist, accidental engineer, and most importantly a mentor and teacher.
+My work is focused on better understanding the links between the atmosphere and the land surface where we live in areas of both extreme heterogeneity and human interactions.
+I have extensive experience developing a new land surface parametrization suitable to answer questions relating to human responses to climate change in urban spaces within high resolution climate models.
+I further work with big data in the form of satellites, in-situ, airplane, and imagery data with physically informed methods and statistical/machine learning approaches to quantify the changing extremes in regions around the globe.
+The overarching goal of my research is to create find intradisciplinary answers to inherently intradisciplinary questions that face society now and in the future.